SEN/ASN Support

 Set suitable learning challenges

-Every child works at the step that’s right for them.
+Every child works at the step that is right for them.
 Baseline assessment ensures the starting point is accurate and honest, not assumed from a year group label.

 Respond to diverse learning needs